Turbasen/turbasen.py/docs/index.rst

 Partial objects
 -----------------------------

-When using ``lookup``, not all document data is retrieved.
+When using ``list``, not all document data is retrieved.
 The objects returned are classified as *partial*.
 On attribute lookup, if the attribute doesn't exist, a ``GET`` request is automatically performed under the hood to request the entire document, and if the attribute is found on the complete object, it is returned as normal.

-If you know you only need a few fields from a lookup, it may be a good idea to specify those in the params field like this:
+If you know you only need a few fields from a list call, it may be a good idea to specify those in the params field like this:
 ``params={'fields': ['field1', 'field2']}`` to avoid performing a ``GET``
 request for each of the objects in your list.